 For groups, parties of seven to ten, advance reservations are required.
 If your group party exceeds ten participants, you must split into two groups, each independent and traveling on completely separate itineraries.
 Organizations may not have more than twenty people camping on the island at any one time and are limited to eighty people per year.

-All natural objects including moose antlers, plants, driftwood, cultural or archeological resources, greenest, agates, dateline, and other minerals, including those found in Lake Superior may not be removed or disturbed.
+All natural objects including moose antlers, plants, driftwood, cultural or archaeological resources, greenest, agates, dateline, and other minerals, including those found in Lake Superior may not be removed or disturbed.
 Removing, possessing, or disturbing park resources is prohibited.
 Picking small quantities of berries and wild edibles for personal consumption is permitted.

 Organizations that charge trip participants a fee or that compensate members or trip leaders in any way are commercial groups under federal law.
 This applies to both non-profit and for-profit organizations.
 Commercial groups must apply for and receive a commercial use license to conduct trips in the park.
 There is a fee for this permit.
 Applications are only accepted between January 2 and May 15; contact the park at (906) 482-0984 for additional information.

 Never defecate within 100 feet (at least 75 steps) of lakes, streams, trails, gullies, or campsites.
 In areas without outhouses, select a site that visitors are unlikely to discover.
 With a trowel, dig a "cathole" six to eight inches deep and four to six inches in diameter.
 Place fecal material in the hole.
 After use, cover the "cathole" with excavated soil.
 Pack out all used feminine-hygiene products.

-Dogs, cats, service dogs, and other mammals are not allowed.
+Dogs, cats, and other animals are not allowed.
 This includes pets on boats within the park boundaries, which extend 4.5 miles into Lake Superior from the outermost land areas of the park.
 Visitors bringing pets will be required to leave immediately.
 Pets disturb wildlife and can transmit disease, particularly to wolves.
 Special conditions apply to service or guide dogs.
 Contact the park for further information.

 Quiet hours are between 10:00 pm and 6:00 am EDT, if people in adjacent campsites can hear your activities, you are being too loud.